DangerousPrototypes/BusPirate5-firmware/readme.md

-# Bus Pirate 5
+# Bus Pirate

 ![](./img/bp5rev10-cover-angle.jpg)

-Bus Pirate 5 is the latest edition of the universal serial interface trusted by hackers since 2008.
+Bus Pirate™ 5 & 6 are the latest editions of the universal serial interface trusted by hackers since 2008.

 Can't get a chip to work?
 Is it the circuit, code, bad part or a burned out pin?
 The Bus Pirate sends commands over common serial protocols (1-Wire, I2C, SPI, UART, MIDI, serial LEDs, etc) so you can get to know a chip before prototyping.
 Updated with tons of new features, talking to chips and probing interfaces is more fun than ever!